Writing and Me

 I need to write to make sense of the events in my life.
 I need to write because I like the act of composing, revising, and making my writing as clear as I’m able at that moment in time.
 I need to write because how can I ask my students to write if I myself don’t write?
 I need to write because, through my writing, l make important connections in my personal and professional life.
 I need to write just like I need to breathe.

-One thought on “Writing and Me
+One response to “Writing and Me”

-1. Anonymous says:
+1. Anonymous Avatar

 Your blog keeps getting better and better!
 Your older articles are not as good as newer ones you have a lot more creativity and originality now keep it up!